 The International Office of the European Student Think Tank is the body with representation from ambassadors in EU member states.
-The current International Officer is Johannes Tropper.
+The International Officer is headed by the newly selected International Officer Aurélien Pommier.
 The EST Ambassadors are the link between the EST and the EU’s member states and official candidate member states.
 They represent the EST, promote and organize events locally, write blogs about their country (which you can read here) and make sure our network is as big as possible.

 The EST Board has an equal policy representation for Ambassadors, with 50% women and 50% men in our International Office.
-The EST Board of 2016 has committed to the progressive implementation of equality quotas in our organization beginning today (5 September 2016), and committing to achieve a 50/50 representation by the first day of 2017.
+The EST Board of 2016 progressively implemented implementation equality quotas in our organization and achieved a 50/50 representation by the first day of 2017.

 Johannes Tropper has previously been the Austrian Ambassador to the European Student Think Tank, and now directs the International Office of the EST. Johannes holds a Bachelor’s Degree in Political Science, writing his thesis on the role of the European Court of Justice as an engine of integration.